mth/u-boot-odroid-m2/README.md

 (it will be on the `/dev/mmcblk0p1` which has the correct 64\*512 byte offset).
 The original HardKernel firmware will be lost - you may want to back up it first.

-If you install to the eMMC, then this must be done before partitioning the eMMC using the installer, or alternatively you can ensure that first ~12MiB is not partitioned and use a bit different command:
+If you install to the eMMC, then this copiyng must be done before partitioning the eMMC using the installer, or alternatively you can ensure that first ~12MiB is not partitioned and use a bit different command:

 	dd bs=32K count=330 if=/dev/mmcblk1p1 of=/dev/mmcblk0 seek=1